touchlane/Bootstrap-iOS/README.md

 ## Release instructions

-1. Create a pull request for release and wait for the approval.
+1. Create a pull request from `develop` to `master`.
-2. Merge `develop` to `master`.
+2. Wait till approved.
 3. Tag the merge commit by release version and push it.
 Note that tag version should match version number.

 ```bash